wfaler/mimir/docs/sources/operators-guide/configure/configure-object-storage-backend.md

   storage:
     backend: gcs
     gcs:
-      # This is an example to illustrate what the service account content should look like .
+      # This is an example to illustrate what the service account content should look like.
       # We recommend injecting the service_account via an environment variable instead.
       service_account: |
         {